kumaran17/Challengedip/Code details.md

             print('screenshot location is')
             print(Cartoon_Challenge.save_dir)'

-* The whole statement works based on `count<8` which iterates the while loop for 9 times untill the statement becomes false, after which the else statement gets executed.
+* The whole statement works based on `count<8` which iterates the while loop for 9 times untill the statement becomes false, after which the else statement gets executed. `count +=1` iterates the loop by increasing the value of count with +1.